 |To determine your eligibility to act as guarantor||Assess your application to act as guarantor in connection with another person's application for credit under the National Consumer Credit Protection Act 2009 (Cth)|

-You do not have to provide us with personal information or credit-related information.
-If you don’t, we may not be able to process your application for a product or service, assist with your enquiries, provide all of the features available for a product or service, or respond to any complaint you make to us.
+You do not have to provide us or our Business Partners with personal information or credit-related information in relation to our products or services.
+If you don’t, we may not be able to process your application for a product or service, an application made by business, corporate or institutional customers for a product or service, assist with your enquiries, provide all of the features available for a product or service, or respond to any complaint you make to us.

 Certain laws require us to collect, use and/or disclose your personal information (including credit-related information) in particular circumstances, including: